 How do we pay you?

-Once the direct payment card has been issued, funds for the PTB will be added to the card before the beginning of each half term/term.
+Once the direct payment card has been issued, funds for the PTB will be added to the card before the beginning of each term.

-If your young person is absent from school/college, the PTB will be adjusted for the next half term/term payment.
+If your young person is absent from school/college, the PTB will be adjusted for the next term payment.

 Learn all about how this works in our FAQs.
 Direct Card Payment System - FAQs (PDF 189kb) Opening a new window